artscorestudio/layout-bundle/Resources/doc/layout-models.md

 # Layout models provided by ASFLayoutBundle

 Layout bundle embed two model layouts for your application.
 You can use it or not.
 This models are Twig template models.
-They include all bundle's supported assets :
+They include following assets :
 * jQuery
-* jQuery UI
 * Twitter Bootstrap

+For further informations about installation of jQuery and Twitter Bootstrap, pleas see documentation : [Enable/Disable supported assets][1].

 ## How to use